Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Arrays - C.md

 >So I learned Python first because... *Fuck Off*!
 Don't @ me.
 >
 >I will also be writing the Equivalent Python Code.
->The route that I took `Python` $\rightarrow$ `C` is common.
+>The route that I took `Python` $\rightarrow$ `C` is common ( *I think* ).
 Hence, that is why I will be also including Python Codes; so that someone who already have done Python can have a better understanding of the C Codes.
+>>Also I like writing Python Codes!

 ---